jspalms/RandomBank/README.md

 Admin can add and edit products i.e. a kind of bank account

-## Concepts to learn
+## Concepts covered

-- Authentication end to end on an ASP.NET application (Including configuring the IDP)
+- Authentications by OAuth2.0
 - DDD and clean code principles
 - Transactional Outbox
-- HTTPS configurations
 - Optimistic locking - should be very easy
 - Producing and consuming to kafka